thabo104/appstore-alexa-docs/_docs/firetv/fireappbuilder/Other Development Topics/fire-app-builder-related-recommendations.md

 github: true
 ---

-Related recommendations are sent when a specific video is watched.
-Similar to global recommendations, Fire App Builder reads the list of global recommendations from your media feed.
-Every six hours, Fire App Builder refreshes and will resend any related recommendations based on videos the user is viewing.
+Similar to global recommendations, Fire App Builder gets related recommendations from your media feed.
+Whereas global recommendations are sent when the app starts, related recommendations are sent when a user watches a video that includes recommendations in the media item's details.

-If a user clicks a video on the Recommended By Your App row and completely watches a video (not just partially), Fire App Builder marks that video as watched and deletes the recommendation for that item.
-This information is saved in Fire App Builder's database.

-However, when six hours pass and Fire App Builder refreshes, these same related recommendations will again be sent when the user views a video, even if users have already watched the content.

 * TOC
 {:toc}

 ## Configure Related Recommendations

-1. In your **Navigator.json** file (in your app's **assets** folder), in the `config` object, specify how many related recommendations you want to send through the `numberOfRelatedRecommendations` property:
+1. In the **Navigator.json** file (in your app's **assets** folder), specify the max number of related recommendations that your app can send through the `numberOfRelatedRecommendations` property.
+Place this property in the `config` object:

     ```json
     "config": {